peterwangshichun/VaryingEntry_Numerics/README.md

 # Optimal Bubble Riding: A Mean Field Game with Varying Entry Times
 by Ludovic Tangpi and Shichun Wang

 This repository contains the source code used to generate the results and figures in the paper.
-We use [Jupyter notebooks](http://jupyter.org/).

 ## License
 Distributed under the MIT License.
 See `LICENSE.text` for more information.